 You can complete the Surgical First Assistant program in one academic year, after which you may sit for the CSFA or CSA National Certification exam.
 The program is flexible and set up for people who work full-time.
 Several methods/tracks are offered to complete the program.
 The Surgical First Assistant program is offered online assisted.

 Jeff Bidwell, CST, CSFA, CSA, KCSA, MA, FAST

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.

-Out of State Graduates of CAAHEP approved Surgical Technology programs may transfer many of their Surgical Technology courses towards the associate if the surgical technology school you attended was accredited by a regional or nationally accreditation body approved by the Madisonville Community college.
-The amount of transferable Surgical Technology credits is based on the current Surgical Technology courses offered by the Madisonville Community College.
-The General Education courses will be reviewed individually.
+Out of state graduates of CAAHEP approved Surgical Technology programs may transfer many of their Surgical Technology courses toward the associate if the surgical technology school you attended was accredited by a regional or nationally accreditation body approved by Madisonville Community college.
+The amount of transferable Surgical Technology credits is based on the current Surgical Technology courses offered by Madisonville Community College.
+The general education courses will be reviewed individually.

 The residency requirement for the AAS degree in Surgical Assisting is 24 hours; 15 of the 24 hours of the requirement will be met by taking the Surgical Assisting courses.
 The remainder of any general education requirements not met, or hours needed for the residency requirement, can be completed at the college through Kentucky Virtual University “KYVU”